Rate my experience

 • an employer plan has 50 or more members, or

-• an employer plan has at least six, but less than 50 members and the Trustee has received a written request to do so on behalf of at least five of those members;
+• an employer plan has more than six members, but less than 50 members and the Trustee has received a written request to do so on behalf of at least five of those members;

 How to set up a policy committee?